 We are aware that FBT is one of the less appreciated taxes, with little more than nuisance value for many of our clients – but legislation is something that must be complied with.
 As always, we endeavour to making this process as smooth as possible for our clients.

 Fringe Benefits Tax Rate

-For the 2018 FBT the ATO have reduced the FBT tax rate down from 49% to 47%, this is to realign the tax rate with the top individual marginal tax rate.
+For the 2019 FBT Year the FBT tax rate is set at 47%, this is aligned with the top individual marginal tax rate.